UDXS/ece260c-lab4-starter/README.md

 This lab is running in a new remote container on GitHub Codespaces.
 This introduces a new way to work on and turn in your code.
 Here's the process:

 1. First, allow Codespaces to build the container.
 This can take a few minutes.
 2. Create a new Terminal at the bottom (you may need to click the + button).
-Please ensure you do not create multiple.
+Please ensure you do not create multiple. **Do this only after the `Building codespace...` popup disappears.**
-3. The first time you do this, it will take a few minutes to start as it unpacks the OpenROAD sources.
+3. The first time you do this, it may take a few minutes to start as it unpacks the OpenROAD sources.
-4. Afterwards, with an open interactive terminal, you can type `make open` to load the lab and open the workspace.
-You will find the `sta/` and `dbSta/` folders in the sidebar.
+4. Afterwards, with an open interactive terminal (you'll see the `ece 260c` logo), you can type `make open` to load the lab and open the workspace.
+You will find the `sta/` and `dbSta/` folders in the sidebar and the `ToySizer.cc`/`ToySizer.hh` files open.
+You may need to call `make open` twice if they don't appear the first time.
 5. After reading the introduction above, you can complete `ToySizer.cc` (it will be opened for you).
 Remember to save your work.
 6. When you're ready, try building with `make build`.
 Here, you can resolve build errors.
 7. When your code builds successfully, you can run `make test`.
 The test script will give the results of your program alongside some expected value ranges.